Alexmhaley/twig-tech-test/README.md

 I have included some tests, NOTE: the tests will only run if you have a version of python 3.7 installed

-these can be run by starting the virtual environment by using the command:
+these can be run by starting the virtual environment by going to the pase directory of the repo and using the command:

 source venv/bin/activate